Vascool14/warplanes/README.md

 > The game "Warplanes" is an adaptation of a popular childhood game, played between 2 opponents on paper called "Avioane".

 ## RULES:
 - Each player has 2 "radars".
-In the first one, the player positions 3 planes, and in the second one tries to hit the opponent's planes.
-The 2 radars are 2 10x10 matrices.
+In the first one, the player positions 3 planes, and in the second one tries to figure out the positions and hit the opponent's planes.
+The 2 radars are 10x10 matrices.

 ## THE GOAL:
 - Destroy enemy planes by choosing positions on the game board.
 The game is similar to "Battleship", but instead of ships, players must find and destroy enemy planes.